 Favorite quote from the author:

 Remember how the world was supposed to end on December 21st, 2012?
 Scientists and historians predicted this day as the world’s last, because the ancient Maya calendar “ended” that day.
-Well, we’re still here and it looks like we will be for quite some time.
+Well, we’re still here!

-The truth behind this fluke is quite ironic.
-The Maya calendar works like the odometer in a car.
-It counts and counts until it eventually hits maximum, rolls over and resets.
+Actually, the Maya calendar works like the odometer in a car.
+It counts until it hits its maximum value, then just rolls over and resets.
 This maximum was set at 13 baktun, the equivalent of 5,129 years, which the calendar hit on, you guessed it, 12/21/12.

 Earth is about 4.5 billion years old.
-Due to the cyclic system, ancient Maya ruins contain dates that reach back one billion billion years (!) more than that.
+Ancient Maya ruins contain dates that reach back one billion billion years (!) more than that.
 So while we were running around preparing for The Day After Tomorrow, the Mayans thought in much longer terms.

 - Living by the clock enhances our natural tendency to think short-term.